 - PartsSource (Aurora) utilized EDGE Fellows to look at spend analysis and search conversion rates — both projects showing clear opportunities to increase sales and profits.

-- Aexcel Corporation hired EDGE Fellow (Chris Hren) to run its new bio-based coatings operation following the Fellows Program.
+- Aexcel Corporation hired EDGE Fellow (Chris Hren) to run its new bio-based coatings operation following the Fellows Program and progressed to new product sales within two years.

 - Medical Device Company (after receiving news about Third Frontier funding): “With this news, we incorporated the company, opened a bank account, created extra office space and (one of our directors) will be moving to Cleveland on Monday to get started full time on developing the SmartCool product.
 This funding, in addition to the $2.8m cash and human capital investment from Downing Partners, will certainly get us started along the path to making this a success.
 Needless to say, we were thrilled with the results from the summer project by (the EDGE Fellows team), and this wouldn’t have happened without them.”